abhinav-vishesh/demo/README.md

 # demo
-demo repo for git and github class
+demo repo for git and github class.